 How to get there: take the subway to Omotesando station on the Ginza, Chiyoda, and Hanzomon lines.

-Tokyo’s Harajuku district is always on the forefront of the next big trend in fashion.
-If you’re interested in Japanese street fashion, or anything fashionably kawaii, Harajuku is the place to be!
+If you want a shopping spot on the forefront of the next big trend in fashion, you need to visit Tokyo’s Harajuku district.
+Commonly known as the Tokyo shopping district for young fashionistas, if you’re interested in Japanese street fashion – or really anything fashionably kawaii – Harajuku is the place to be!

 Takeshita-Dori, aka Takeshita Street, is Harajuku’s main retail artery and the busiest shopping street in Tokyo.
 This popular street in Harajuku is overloaded with clothing stores, boutiques, and shopping malls – all catering to fashion-conscious teens and quirky subcultures.